adelakowski/CocoaMQTT/README.md

 _ = mqtt.connect()
 ```

-If you want to add additional custom header to the connection, you can use the following:
+If you want to add an additional custom header to the connection, you can use the following:

 ```swift
 let websocket = CocoaMQTTWebSocket(uri: "/mqtt")